alan-turing-institute/data-safe-haven/docs/safe_haven_administrator_guide.md

     If the user needs to be added to multiple groups, separate them with a pipe-character (`|`).

 ## :arrows_counterclockwise: Create and synchronise users

+Upload the user details CSV file to a sensible location on the SHM domain controller (recommended: `C:\Installation`).
+This can be done by copy pasting the file from your deployment device to the SHM DC.
 On the **SHM domain controller (DC1)**.
 - Open a PowerShell command window with elevated privileges.
 - Run `C:\Installation\CreateUsers.ps1 <path_to_user_details_file>`